 Stephen Jenkinson is also the subject of the feature length documentary film Griefwalker (National Film Board of Canada, 2008), a lyrical, poetic portrait of his work with dying people.

 The Orphan Wisdom School is for anyone with a desire to be useful to those who will inherit an endangered and often dangerous world.
 It is for those who have an instinct and a desire to be an ancestor worthy of being claimed.
 It is for those wishing to learn something of the skills of grace in a graceless time, of mentorship and fierce and exemplary compassion.
 It is for elders in training.

 Young people need and deserve real recognition of their worth and purpose in life, and a living example of enduring discernment and courage for the hard and often empty times that are upon us all.
 The esteem of parents and friends can only go so far: elders must bring the rest.
 Grandparents must be grand not only for their children’s children, but for all the young ones coming into the world now.
 Their status as grand people comes from having wrangled wisdom from experience, and from having become elders more than senior citizens.
 Grandparents must now be elders even – especially – when no one asks it of them.

-Stephen lives a handmade off the grid life beside the Bonnechere River in the Ottawa Valley in Ontario, Canada.
+Stephen lives a handmade off the grid life on a farm beside the River of Abundance and Time in the Ottawa Valley in Ontario, Canada.